 that seems to work....or has so far!

-Fear of self expression "breakthroughs" that can happen
+of self expression "breakthroughs" that can happen in a group

-in a group of peers.
+of peers.
 The vulnerability exposed through experiential learning.
+Overcoming

-Overcoming the pressure of the bully(s) in the group.
-It isn't "cool"
+the pressure of the bully(s) in the group.
+It isn't "cool" to

-to play these kind of games, or the bully and his buddies will tease me
+play these kind of games, or the bully and his buddies will tease me if

-Planning for the most active/engaging roles for a challenging
+for the most active/engaging roles for a challenging group where everyone

-the bully, using humour, setting the stage with metaphors for the role
+bully, using humour, setting the stage with metaphors for the role playing

-playing and the scenarios to fully immerse everyone in the process mind,
+and the scenarios to fully immerse everyone in the process mind, body

-body and hopefully soul.
-Having a solid debrief planned and changing the
+and hopefully soul.
+Having a solid debrief planned and changing the timing

-timing of the debrief if needed to allow the learning and the shifts in
+of the debrief if needed to allow the learning and the shifts in power

 What will be the expectations placed on me in the workplace as a result